Michigan Humanities Emerging Research Scholars Program (MICHHERS)

 - An academic writing sample (between 7 to 15 pages double-spaced).
 This paper should be a piece of original scholarship but does not necessarily need to have been written for a course.

 All application materials should be submitted through the Rackham website.
 Paper copies will not be accepted.

 Applications and supporting documentation must be received online by Friday, February 7, 2020 11:59PM Eastern time.

 Final decisions will be made by the middle of March.

-For 2019, students interested in the fields of Asian Languages and Cultures, Classical Studies, English, History, Linguistics, Romance Languages and Literatures, Sociology (qualitative), and Women’s Studies (any humanities field) are eligible.
+For 2020, students interested in the fields of Asian Languages and Cultures, Comparative Literature, Classical Studies, English, History, Linguistics, Romance Languages and Literatures, Sociology (qualitative), and Women’s Studies (any humanities field) are eligible.